p4tm4c/InfosecNotes/README.md

 # InfosecNotes

-This is my collection of notes for penetration testing practice.
+This is a collection of reference notes for penetration testing practice.